Take Traditional Trips to the Next Level with Self-Guided Tours

 How Can You Make Your Own Self-Guided Tour?

 No matter what type of experience you want to cultivate for your guests, you can use Goosechase to make the vision a reality.
 Create a self-guided tour complete with Missions for visitors to complete, offering a fun prize at the culmination of the Goosechase Experience.
-Think outside the box: have people touring the historic downtown area locate the most famous statue in the area and the most buzzed-about pizza joint in town.
+Think outside the box: Have people tour the historic downtown area and locate the most famous statue in the region and the most buzzed-about pizza joint in town.
 There’s no limit to what you can do with Goosechase, as the businesses below prove:

-The Detroit Institute of Arts (DIA) offers special Goosechase Experiences that spotlight certain exhibits, and they have specific Experiences for kids groups and field trips.
+The Detroit Institute of Arts (DIA) offers remarkable Goosechase Experiences that spotlight certain exhibits, and they have specific Experiences for kids' groups and field trips.

-The Fairmount Park Conservancy in Philadelphia creates interactive experiences with Goosechase to encourage visitors to take self-guided tours of the park.
-Participants have a chance to win a great prize: complimentary membership to the conservancy.
+The Fairmount Park Conservancy in Philadelphia creates interactive experiences with Goosechase to encourage visitors to take self-guided park tours.
+Participants have a chance to win a complimentary membership to the conservancy.

 The National Air and Space Museum has scavenger hunt-inspired Experiences that are always ready to join.
-They’re flexible enough to be done on-site during a visit to the Museum or can be completely remote, which is a great way to make your programming more inclusive (and drum up excitement for future visits!)
+They’re flexible enough to be done on-site during a museum visit or completely remote, which is a great way to make your programming more inclusive (and drum up excitement for future visits!).

 Educators entertain and educate all grade levels with Goosechase Experiences on field trips.
-Take a look at some of the awesome adventures they’ve created for inspiration on how you can create one for your location.
+Look at some of the incredible adventures they’ve created to inspire you to create one for your location.

-• Organize with Themes: Depending on your establishment, you might choose to design themed tours to create more curated experiences for your guests.
+- Organize with Themes: Depending on your establishment, you might design themed tours to create more curated guest experiences.
 Museums are often large and expansive, with a looooot of subject matter to cover.
-You can give each one the attention it deserves by dedicating a self-guided tour entirely to it.
+You can give each one the attention it deserves by dedicating a self-guided tour.
 Make a list of exhibits or stops along the way for each themed tour.

-• QR Codes: QR codes are literally everywhere—is there anything more 21st century?
+You can even give a prize to everyone who successfully completes all Missions, such as a certificate to the gift shop, a bumper sticker, or a coupon for reduced admission on their next visit. - Use QR Codes as a reference: QR codes are literally everywhere—is there anything more 21st-century?
 You can use QR codes to guide your visitors from attraction to attraction during their independent tour.
-They’ll scan one when they arrive to download the Goosechase Experience, which will then direct them to their next stop.
-At that stop will be another QR code featuring information about the exhibit and what’s next on the itinerary.
+When they arrive, they’ll scan one to download the Goosechase Experience, which will then direct them to their next stop.
+Scan QR codes using the app for content, answers, or additional notes.
+Visitors can easily access service info, booklet content, and track their travel cycle through the site.

 A visitor experience they *actually* want to write home about?
 Nailed it.